Atlas Shrugged Part One (the film) shows us that heroine Dagny Taggart has a photo of Ayn Rand on her computer.

-As well as a billboard for Wicked, which stars Idina Menzel, who also has a supporting role in Enchanted.
+As well as a billboards for Wicked and Rent, which stars Idina Menzel, who also has a supporting role in Enchanted.

 In How to Marry a Millionaire, main character Schatze Page, played by Lauren Bacall, tries to reassure her older beau, played by William Powell, that young women happily marry older men all the time: "Look at Roosevelt, look at Churchill, look at old fella what's his name in The African Queen."
 Which raises the question — what younger woman is the "old fella in The African Queen" married to if it isn't Lauren Bacall?